ErikEkstedt/opensmile_python/README.md

-# opensmile_python
-opensmile using python
+# Opensmile using python

+- Run `sh install.sh` to install opensmile
+- extract gemaps in `extract_gemaps.py`

+have fun